 by Pavandeep Gill, MD and Allison Osmond, MD FRCPC, updated on May 9, 2019

 Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
 The cells that make up the epidermis include squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.
 The squamous cells in the epidermis produce a material called keratin which makes the skin waterproof and strong and protects us from toxins and injuries.

 The dermis is directly below the epidermis.
 The dermis is separated from the epidermis by a thin layer of tissue called the basement membrane.
 The dermis contains blood vessels and nerves.
 Below the dermis is a layer of fat called subcutaneous adipose tissue.

-Seborrheic keratosis is a non-cancerous (benign) disease that involves the keratinocytes in the epidermis.
-When viewed through a microscope, the normal epidermis is made up of several layers of keratinocytes stacked one of top of another, like the bricks in a house.
-In seborrheic keratosis, there is an increased number of small, round, and flattened keratinocytes.
+Seborrheic keratosis is a non-cancerous disease that involves the squamous cells in the epidermis.
+When viewed through a microscope, the normal epidermis is made up of several layers of squamous cells stacked one of top of another, like the bricks in a house.
+In this condition, there is an increased number of small, round, and flattened squamous cells.